brazier-dev/hikari-flare/docs/source/guides/state.md

 # Editing Components

 Components can be edited to update state.
-THe simplist way to edit components is to create all of them again.
+The simplist way to edit components is to create all of them again.

 ```python